hadipourh/sboxanalyzer/README.md

 Weight: 3.0000 p0 + 2.0000 p1
 ```

-To make a trade off between the time of simplification and the optimality of the solution S-Box Analyzer supports 7 different modes, i.e., `[mode=1,...,mode=7]`.
-The default mode is `6` which is the best choice in terms of both simplification time and optimality.
-For example, using the following command we can minimize the number of constraints a little more:
+To make a trade-off between the time of simplification and the solution's optimality, S-Box Analyzer supports seven different modes, i.e., `[mode=1,...,mode=7]`.
+The default mode is 6, which is the best choice for both simplification time and optimality.
+For example, using the following command, we can minimize the number of constraints a little more:

 ```python
 sage: cnf, milp = sa.minimized_diff_constraints(mode=5)